Christopher L. Eisgruber: President of Princeton University

-Eisgruber was formally installed as Princeton's 20th president on September 22, 2013.
 Eisgruber is the first Princeton president who received his undergraduate degree from the university since Robert Goheen, who served from 1957 to 1972.
-He is also the first president since Francis Landey Patton (president from 1888 to 1902) who does not hold a PhD.
+He is also the first president since Francis Landey Patton, president from 1888 to 1902, who does not hold a PhD.

 Personal life

 Eisgruber is a native of Lafayette, Indiana.
 Both his parents were German immigrants who met as graduate students at Purdue University.
 Eisgruber moved to Oregon with his family in 1973.
 His father was the dean of the School of Agricultural Sciences at Oregon State University.